Monday, March 27, 2023

 Color (5%): Faint amber, dark honey, hay hues.
 Lots of thinning at the edges.
 3/5

 Palate (20%): That is a complex, hot whiskey.
-A delicate honey sweetness starts you off which gets a bit darker.
+A delicate honey sweetness starts you off, which gets a bit darker.
 Lots of cooked fruit, roasted apples, and pears.
-Not a lot of oak when compared to the other two smoke wagons I've tried, the Small Batch and the standard Straight Bourbon.
+There's only a few oak compared to the other smoke wagons I've tried, the Small Batch and the standard Straight Bourbon.
 There's a fair bit of botanical flavor filling that oaky void.
 There's a mint characteristic to it.
 Very nice thick texture.
 18/20

-Finish (10%): The alcohol is there but you get used to it.
-There's a subdued sweetness and mild cinnamon spice given from the relatively high rye content.
-Spice usually gets brought out by the roasted toasted oak but we don't have that oak here so the spice stays relatively mild when compared to other bourbons in this category.
+Finish (10%): The alcohol is there, but you get used to it.
+The relatively high rye content gives a subdued sweetness and mild cinnamon spice.
+The roasted, toasted oak usually gets brought out, but we don't have that oak here, so the spice stays relatively mild compared to other bourbons in this category.
 7/10

-Overall Impression and Harmony (30%): This took some getting used to but I do properly like it.
-It's complex and it shifts on you as you acclimate to it.
-The booze hits hard but you slowly pick out loads of different flavors from all over the place.
+Overall Impression and Harmony (30%): This took some time, but I do properly like it.
+It's complex and shifts on you as you acclimate to it.
+The booze hits hard, but you slowly pick out loads of different flavors from everywhere.
 A minty whiskey is interesting to me.
-I want to try this in some version of a Manhattan, probably a dry or a perfect variation.
-Honestly, I don't love over-oaked bourbons and this certainly doesn't fall into that pitfall.
+I want to try this in a dry or perfect variation in Manhattan.
+Honestly, I don't love over-oaked bourbons, and this certainly doesn't fall into that pitfall.
 The alcohol is undeniable.
 Have water on hand.
 27/30

-Retry on Ice (25%): The botanical finish really comes out even more, reinforcing how I want to try this in a spirit-forward cocktail.
-The sweetness remains pretty mild, possibly even less mild which is unusual.
+Retry on Ice (25%): The botanical finish comes out even more, reinforcing my desire to try this in a spirit-forward cocktail.
+The sweetness remains mild, possibly even less mild, which is unusual.
 The rye spices fade to mild from their medium intensity before.
 Honestly, it's a bit bland after trying it neat.
 21/25

 Total Ranking: 84% Legendary, AmazingGreatGood, Fair, Average, Tolerable, Swill